 Work Related Puzzles

-Sometimes work related puzzles and quizzes can switch things up in monotonous meetings.
+Sometimes work related puzzles and quizzes can serve as great virtual team building activities to get everyone motivated for the workday ahead.
 For example, small crossword puzzles or short true/false quizzes can be helpful in reinforcing work related rules and company values.
 The puzzles and quizzes need to be short and simple.
 This will ensure that employees are happy and eager to participate and answer.

 There are other types of games besides puzzles and quizzes that employees can play to relieve stress during remote team meetings.
 For example, Brightful is an organization that provides games that promote team building and engagement between remote employees.
 They have ice-breaker, conversational, card, and drawing games.
 It is very easy for anyone on a remote team to host games from Brightful.
 The host can easily send links to other remote team members to join the game.
 Invitees do not have to download or sign up to play the games.
 Brightful games work with all video conferencing software.